Singh-sid930/autonomous_vehicle_hybrid_controller/README.md

 Regards to people from ASU to build the catvehicle package.

+More details can be found in the Docs/

 Please dont beat me up over the code quality.
 This was built in two days.

 For any issues mail on sidsingh@seas.upenn.edu or Singh.sid930@gmail.com